+In Newfoundland, cod is king, just as it has been since 1497 when John Cabot came ashore.
 There are countless delicious ways to prepare cod and little goes to waste.
-Other popular fish selections include salmon, halibut, trout and capelin.
+Other popular fish selections include salmon, halibut, trout, and capelin.

-In Labrador, arctic char, trout, whitefish, smelt, sculpin and inland salmon are all popular choices of fish in “The Big Land”.
-The Inuit, Labrador’s indigenous people, are great hunters and gathers who can teach us a thing or two about eating local and sustainable.
+In Labrador, arctic char, trout, whitefish, smelt, sculpin, and inland salmon are all popular choices.
+The Inuit, Labrador’s indigenous people, are great hunter-gatherers too who can teach us a thing or two about eating local and sustainable.
 Inuit have also made a delicacy of fish, preparing it by smoking and drying (called Pitsik).

-Sealing has been practiced for centuries by our European ancestors and for thousands more by our non-indigenous people, it is an indelible part of our cultural and social identity.
+NL’s seal hunt is one of the most humane and sustainable harvests on the planet, a model for other industries to emulate.
+Sealing also serves as a critical source of income for thousands of Newfoundlanders and Labradorians.
+Sealing has been practiced for centuries by NL’s European ancestors and for thousands more by its non-indigenous people, it is an indelible part of their cultural and social identity.

-One little known fact is that seal is not only delicious, but is a heart healthy meat rich in omega fatty acids (no surprise here since a seal’s main diet consists of cod fish).
+Seal flippers are extremely popular, whether bottled, baked, or in a pie, that is right, seal flipper pie.
+One little known fact is that seal is not only delicious, but also a heart healthy meat rich in omega fatty acids (no surprise here since a seal’s main diet consists of cod fish).

 The Seafood Experience